sit-xinli/From-Zero-to-GenAI/02_RAG/README.md

 `You`: Python is great for? <br />
 `AI`: Python is great for AI development.

 `You`: The Great Wall of China is ?<br />
 `AI`: The Great Wall of China is a famous landmark.

 `You`: That country has what other landmark ?<br />
 `AI`: I don't know, could you please provide more information or specify which country you are referring to?

 ### Demo

 <a href="https://huggingface.co/spaces/Ganesh-Kunnamkumarath/RAG-Chatbot-Basics" target="_blank"> Demo link </a><br />
 Note: API key would have updated.

 ## 3. Mini-Exercise & Practical Deployment

 ### 🔹 Exercise:

 1. Add more facts to the knowledge base and test if the chatbot retrieves the right information.
 2. Modify the chatbot to use a different embedding model and observe the impact on responses.

 ### 🚀 Deployment:

 To make this chatbot accessible online, we will deploy it on Hugging Face Spaces.
 Stay tuned for the next steps!

+### Key items

+# Instantiate a CharacterTextSplitter with a chunk size of 100 characters and an overlap of 20 characters between chunks

+# Split the input documents into smaller chunks using the text splitter

+# Initialize the OpenAI embeddings to transform text into vector representations

+# Build a vector database (using FAISS) from the document chunks and their embeddings

+text_splitter = CharacterTextSplitter(chunk_size=100, chunk_overlap=20)
+split_docs = text_splitter.create_documents(documents)
+embeddings = OpenAIEmbeddings()
+vector_db = FAISS.from_documents(split_docs, embeddings)

+# Create a retriever from the vector database for efficiently fetching relevant documents

+# Create a RetrievalQA chain using ChatOpenAI with the specified model and the retriever for RAG-based chatbot functionality

+retriever = vector_db.as_retriever()
+qa_chain = RetrievalQA.from_chain_type(llm=ChatOpenAI(model_name="gpt-3.5-turbo"), retriever=retriever)